What Causes Mesothelioma?

 Key Facts About Mesothelioma Causes

-1. Out of all people with heavy, prolonged exposure to asbestos, 8% to 13% develop mesothelioma.
+1. Of all people with heavy, prolonged asbestos exposure, 8% to 13% develop mesothelioma.

-2. Workers exposed to asbestos for many years face the greatest risk of mesothelioma.
+2. Workers exposed to asbestos for many years face the greatest risk.

-Most mesothelioma cases come from asbestos exposure at work or in the military.
-Some people develop mesothelioma from secondhand contact.
-Workers have accidentally carried asbestos home on their bodies, clothes or gear.
-This has put their families at risk.
+Most mesothelioma diagnoses are the result of primary asbestos exposure at work or in the military.
+Some people develop mesothelioma from secondary exposure, which happens when workers accidentally carry fibers home on their bodies, clothes or gear.

 Asbestos damages mesothelial cells and mutates them into cancerous mesothelioma cells.